purvanshbhatt/Pace-2024-ectf/README.md

 # eCTF MISC System - Pace University

-This repository houses the design of a secure eCTF MISC system for the 2024 competition.
+This repository houses the design of a secure eCTF MISC system for the 2024 competition developed by Team PACE.

 ## Key Features